rishabhchaurasia71/github-final-project/README.md

 - **Output**: `Simple Interest = 1000 * 2 * 5 = 100`

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file.